Grants, Scholarships, and Fellowships

 Eugene Garfield Research Fellowship: Stimulates research into the history of information sciences to increase the underlying knowledgebase and enhance the current and future practice of the information professions, particularly health sciences librarianship and health informatics.

-David A. Kronick Traveling Fellowship: Covers the expenses involved in traveling for the purpose of studying a specific aspect of health information management.
+David A. Kronick and Charles W. Sargent Visiting Fellowship: Covers the expenses involved in visiting (virtually or in-person) for the purpose of studying a specific aspect of health information management.

 Donald A. B. Lindberg Research Fellowship: Funds research linking the information services provided by librarians to improved health care and awarded to a qualified health professional, researcher, educator, administrator, or librarian.